Nightmares Film Festival: History

 The festival is held annually the weekend before Halloween at the Gateway Film Center and is a permanent fixture in the arts calendar of Columbus.

+Reception

+Bloody Disgusting wrote that Nightmares Film Festivals is "immediately in the class of the best genre festivals anywhere", Dread Central said it's "a wonderful, welcoming home for fans of independent horror and genre cinema", and iHorror called it "the Cannes of horror".

+As of March 2025, Nightmares Film Fest is one of the top three best reviewed festivals on FilmFreeway, with over 400 positive reviews from selected filmmakers.

 Awards

 Nightmares Film Festival awards the following categories: